jyellick/obc-docs/protocol-spec.md

 **Chaincode** is an application-level code (a.k.a smart contract) stored on the ledger part of a transaction.
 Chaincode runs transactions that may modify the world state

-**Validating Node** A computer on blockchain network responsible for running consensus and maintaining the ledger
+**Validating Node** A computer on blockchain network responsible for running consensus and maintaining the ledger (node and peer are synonymously in this document)

 **Non-validating Node** A computer node functions as a proxy connecting transactors to the validating node.
 Non-validating node provides event stream and hosts REST API service